mesosphere/dcos-docs-site/pages/1.14/deploying-jobs/quickstart/index.md

 ```
 dcos task log --completed <job-run-id>
 ```
+<a name="jobs-api"></a>

-# <a name="jobs-api"></a>Using the Jobs API
+# Managing jobs with the DC/OS API

-You can also create and administer jobs through calls to the Jobs API endpoints.
+You can create and manage jobs through calls to the Jobs API endpoints.
 This section highlights the most common tasks you perform through job-related API calls.
 For more complete information about the Jobs API, see the  [Jobs API reference](http://dcos.github.io/metronome/docs/generated/api.html) information.

 ## Preparing to use API cals
 The code examples in this section illustrate how to include Jobs API calls to perform job-related tasks with the client URL (cURL) program.
 For detailed information about using `curl` command, see the [`curl` man page](https://curl.haxx.se/docs/manpage.html).

-In addition, one important difference between using the DC/OS command-line interface or web-based console and the API is how you configure the job schedule.
-The DC/OS CLI and web-based console support a combined JSON format that allows you to specify a schedule in the job descriptor.
+In addition, one important difference between using the DC/OS CLI or UI and the API is how you configure the job schedule.
+The DC/OS CLI and UI support a combined JSON format that allows you to specify a schedule in the job descriptor.
 To schedule a job using the Jobs API, you must use two separate calls:
 - Use one call to add an **unscheduled** job.
 - Use a second call to associate a specific [schedule file](#add-sched) (`schedule-file.json`) with the job.